Stella0123609/introproject/README.md

  ## Setup Instructions
  1. Open the home page on your browser
  2. Click on the subscription tag bar
  3. Click on the package that suits you then buy
+ ## BDD
+ When you click in monthly,it displays the different packages to buy monthly only
+ When you click on yearly,it displays the different packages to buy yearly only
+ When you click on both,it displays both monthly and yearly so that you differentiate both of them at the same time
 ## Technologies Used
 HTML
 CSS